When (& When Not) to Write Meta Descriptions

 Many blog posts, for example, rely on a great variety of long-tail keywords and answer many very different questions within a single post’s content.

+Let’s say you write an article about apples, where you also have a good description of oranges.
+Your meta description is all about apples – and users searching for the info about oranges will assume your site doesn’t have that information.

-By having a static description, the search result snippet is less likely to contain the keywords that the searcher used – and thereby risk being less relevant than the Google-generated snippet.
+By having a static description, the search result snippet is less likely to contain the keywords that the searcher used.
+This risks being less relevant than the Google-generated snippet.

 Not All Pages Matter Equally for SEO

 Large websites often have thousands or millions of pages that will never drive significant volumes of natural search traffic.
+Think about your privacy policy – how many organic visitors do you get there?

-It is a waste of time to manually – and often programmatically – maintain meta descriptions on webpages that have no potential to rank for keywords that could drive significant traffic.
+It is a waste of time to manually – or even programmatically – maintain meta descriptions on webpages that have no potential to rank.

-Don’t let your consultant or toolset fool you, it is not critical to have a meta description on every page, or even close to every page.
+Don’t let your consultant or toolset fool you; you don’t need a meta description on every page, or even close to every page.

 When auditing your site for meta descriptions, differentiate between those pages that do and don’t need them and only maintain those that are necessary.